breatheco-de/content/src/content/lesson/learn-in-public.md

 ---

 If you are interested in learning to code efficiently but fast, you should do it in public; this is not a theory but a fact.
-In this article, I'm going to try to explain why it works and how you can do it.
+In this article, I'm going to try to explain why it works and how you can do it!

 ## What is Learn In Public